The US Bishop

 a.
 Station senior pastors in conjunction with others assigned to that task.

 b.
-Appoint cluster leaders.
+Be responsible to appoint cluster leaders.

 c.
 Ensure that local churches are assigned to a cluster relationship.